bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

   2. Getting Ready
   3. Keystone
   4. Glance
-  5. KVM
-  6. OpenVSwitch
+  5. OpenVSwitch
-  7. Quantum
+  6. Quantum
-  8. Nova
+  7. Nova
-  9. Cinder
+  8. Cinder
-  10. Horizon
+  9. Horizon
+  10. Adding a compute node
   11. Start your first VM
-  12. Adding a compute node
-  13. Licencing
+  12. Licencing
-  14. Contacts
+  13. Contacts
-  15. Acknowledgement
+  14. Acknowledgement
-  16. To do
+  15. To do

 0. What is it?
 ==============

 OpenStack Folsom Install Guide is an easy and tested way to create your own OpenStack plateform.

-Version 1.3, 10 Oct 2012
+Version 2.0, 10 Oct 2012

-Status: Stable
+Status: beta

 1. Requirements
 ====================

 :Node Role: NICs
-:Control Node: eth0 (192.168.100.232), eth1 (192.168.100.234), eth2 (192.168.100.236)
+:Control Node: eth0 (192.168.100.232), eth1 (192.168.100.234)
-:Compute Node: eth0 (192.168.100.250), eth1 (192.168.100.252)
+:Compute Node: eth0 (192.168.100.250)

-**Note 1:** If you have only two NICs on the controller node and you still want the Quantum, you can also use this guide but you must ignore anypart related to eth2 and your VMs won't be internet accessible.

-**Note 2:** If you have only two NICs on the controller node and you don't need Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.
+**Note 1:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.

-**Note 3:** You can do a single node install with this guide.

 2. Getting Ready
 ===============

 2.1.
-Adding the Offical Folsom repositories
+Preparing Ubuntu 12.10
 -----------------

 * After you install Ubuntu 12.10 Server 64bits, Go to the sudo mode and don't leave it until the end of this guide::